karolstepanienko/tbd-workshop-1/README-phase-2a.md

    Created data structure uses the Medallion architecture, with 4 databases where data quality and usefulness increases in each consecutive database.

-9. Using SparkSQL answer: how many table were created in each layer?
+9. Using SparkSQL answer: how many tables were created in each layer?

    ***SparkSQL command and output***

+   DONE:

    ```Python
    databases = spark.sql("show databases").collect()